checkly/docs.checklyhq.com/site/content/learn/playwright/_index.md

 ---

-Tips, tricks, and in-depth guides from the trenches.
-Learn how to use the popular open-source browser automation framework, Playwright .
-This guide provides detailed information and examples how you can write high-quality scripts for testing and synthetic monitoring.
+Playwright serves as the foundation for Checkly's synthetic monitoring and automation.
+Learn Playwright through these detailed tips, in-depth guides, and examples so that you can write high-quality automation scripts for testing and synthetic monitoring.

 ## Getting Started